Middle School TOC hosted by UK

 Clash debates

-First things first- Everyone is always so angry and doesn’t want to be in these debates.
-No one ENJOYS clash debates.
-Please be nicer.
-Substance wise, I really do believe that affs should have a tie to the topic and should be in the direction of the topic.
+No one ENJOYS clash debates but I end up judging quite a few.
+I really do believe that affs should have a tie to the topic and should be in the direction of the topic.
 I am not the judge for an aff that has a couple cards that say a theory and then pretend to say something about the topic.
 I also believe that debate is an inherently good activity so indicting the entirety of the activity we participate in is not great for me.
 I think this matters a lot for the way some teams answer framework so be cognizant of this.
 The only thing that my ballot decides is the winner.

 Ks